rax-maas/blueflood-grafana/README.md

         rackerlabs/graphite-api-blueflood-finder
 ```

-* A grafana>=3.0 installation
+* A grafana 3.x installation

 ## Steps to install plugin

 You can build the plugin from source code(described in next section) or you can directly use the transpiled code,
-built from this source code, which is maintained in a [separate repository](https://github.com/ChandraAddala/blueflood-grafana-plugin).
+built from this source code, which is maintained in a [separate repository](https://github.com/rackerlabs/blueflood-grafana-plugin).

 Follow the steps below.